coder/code-server/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Please link to the issue this PR solves.
 If there is no existing issue, please first create one unless the fix is minor.

-Please make sure the base of your PR is the master branch!
+Please make sure the base of your PR is the default branch!
 -->

 ## Checklist